 Mr. Barfield worked on RRC matters from 1992 to 2020.
 In 1992, over Kansas objection, Nebraska was continuing its over-development of its share of the basin’s water supply and we had no clear agreement on what the Compact meant or how to measure compliance.
 Two U.S. Supreme Court litigations, numerous non-binding arbitrations, and three intense periods of negotiations, resulted in clear, binding compliance requirements where both Nebraska and Colorado have compliance methods that work for Kansas.

-The work gave him extensive experience in complex, interstate litigation including testifying as an expert witness in water administration before a Special Master appointed by the U. S. Supreme Court.
+The work gave David extensive experience in complex, interstate litigation including testifying as an expert witness in water administration before a Special Master appointed by the U. S. Supreme Court.

 Further, it gave him experience in dispute resolution processes, both facilitated and unfacilitated.
 For example, during 2001-2003, Mr. Barfield led Kansas technical team working toward a settlement of our dispute with Nebraska.
 Ultimately that work resulted in the States reaching our “Final Settlement Stipulation,” approved by the U. S. Supreme Court.
 The Settlement included detailed accounting procedures developed by myself and my counterparts from Colorado and Nebraska, which remain the foundation of the current administration of the compact.

 The final settlement also included a jointly developed groundwater model to determine depletions to streamflow from groundwater pumping.
-My experience on the model development team gave me a solid foundation for subsequent work related to the development and use of groundwater models and other technical methods to evaluate technical problems in water resources.
+David’s experience on the model development team gave him a solid foundation for subsequent work related to the development and use of groundwater models and other technical methods to evaluate technical problems in water resources.

 For more information: http://republicanriver.org/